Globik/kore.io_websocket/README.md

 An implemintation of [janus-gateway](https://github.com/meetecho/janus-gateway) - WebRTC gateway into the kore webframework written in C.
 Hardcoded to echotest plugin and WebRTC DataChannel API.

+## Some experiments with PostgresQL libpq

+[websocket_11](https://github.com/Globik/kore.io_websocket/tree/master/websocket_11) - asynchronous LISTEN interface of libpq in a dedicated thread.
+Using select for the time being.